tanoconsulting/euts/README.md

        touch .euts.env

-   In the config file, you need to set values at the very least for EZ_PACKAGES and EZ_BUNDLES - those are the Composer packages that are required to run your tests and the Symfony bundles that will be loaded in the eZP kernel
+   In the config file, you need to set values at the very least for EZ_PACKAGES and EZ_BUNDLES - those are the Composer packages that are required to run your tests and the Symfony bundles that will be loaded in the eZP kernel.
+   Some example configuration files can be found in the _doc/config_exaples_ folder.
+   The full list of available config variables and their purpose is found in [.euts.env.example](./.euts.env.example).

 2. make sure that your project's `composer.json` is compatible with the Test Stack: